Even years following the death of their son, Dan and Judy Houdeshell in Ohio still don’t fully know what led to his death.

 Together, they crafted a bill that would allow pharmacists to provide life-saving medication to those with expired prescriptions in certain circumstances.

 While they refer to it initially as Kevin’s Law, it’s since been dubbed “Howdy’s Law” (after Kevin’s nickname) by those embracing the legislation in other states.

 Ohio was the first state to pass, logical since it stemmed from the local incident.
 The bill was passed by the Ohio legislature without any opposition and support from the state pharmacist’s association, and Gov. John Kasich signed that into law in December 2015, and it took effect in March 2016.

-Since Ohio's passage, Kevin's (or "Howdy's) Law has been adopted in four other states as of early July: Florida in 2016; Arkansas and Arizona in March 2017; and Wisconsin in June.
-Illinois's legislature also passed a bill and sent it to the governor, who is expected to sign that soon.
-Similar legislation has also been introduced in Pennsylvania, South Carolina and New Jersey.
+Since Ohio’s passage, Kevin’s (or “Howdy’s) Law has been adopted in four other states as of early July 2017: including Florida in 2016; Arkansas and Arizona in March 2017; and Wisconsin in June 2017.
+Illinois’s legislature also passed a bill and sent it to the governor to sign, while similar legislation waas also introduced in Pennsylvania, South Carolina and New Jersey.

 This isn’t a coordinated effort, by any means; the Houdeshells say it’s state-by-state, based on specific interest from those who live in each particular place.

 “We talked about going national, but it would’ve probably taken forever and Washington is so uncertain, so this is a state-by-state effort,” Dan Houdeshell says.
 “We don’t even know how some states got a hold of this, but I found out by just searching online and seeing it was proposed.
 That’s a bit surprising, but it’s good to see.”